|Early Spring Date:

-Prothonotary Warblers are beautiful birds who are rarely seen at Monticello Park.
-Since 2005, there have been seven springs when none passed through the park.
+Spring: Prothonotary Warblers are beautiful birds who are rarely seen at Monticello Park; during many years, none pass through.
 They prefer swamp habitat.
 They nest in numerous parks in the Washington metro area, including Huntley Meadows and Occoquan Bay National Wildlife Refuge.

 Where to See Them in the Park